Semantic-Org/Semantic-UI/README.md

 ## Types of UI

-UI components are split into four categories:
+UI components are split into four categories, ranging from smallest to largest:
 * UI Elements
 * UI Collections
-* UI VIews
 * UI Modules
+* UI Views

 All UI definitions are made of a neutral, ideal definition, a list of states it can occupy, and a set of common variations or "types" of that element.